-- 3.14 and 3.15.
-Schools are required to have regard to the disqualification guidance published by the Department for Education, which is available at Disqualification under the Childcare Act 2006 - GOV.UK (www.gov.uk) - Disqualification by association is still relevant for childminders and childcare registered under domestic premises including where a childminder or assistant works on non-domestic premises (50% rule).
+- 3.14.
+Schools are required to have regard to the disqualification guidance published by the Department for Education, which is available at Disqualification under the Childcare Act 2006 - GOV.UK (www.gov.uk) - 3.15 Disqualification by association is still relevant for childminders, childminder assistants or childcare practitioners working on domestic premises including where a childminder or assistant/practitioner works on non-domestic premises (50% rule).